ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 * Optimizers
 * Initializers

-In July 2023, Keras Core was announced as a full rewrite of the library as multi-backend architecture covering the following backends:
+In 2023, a new library, Keras Core, was announced.
+It's a full rewrite of the library which rebases it on top of a multi-backend architecture covering the following:

 * TensorFlow: https://www.tensorflow.org
 * PyTorch: https://pytorch.org